PurpleKingdomGames/snake-tutorial/README.md

 # Snake Tutorial

-This repository accompanies a video tutorial available on YouTube.
+This repository accompanies a video tutorial available on YouTube, and contains the completed code.

+As in the tutorial, if you'd like to start from scratch, please use [Indigo's Giter8 template](https://github.com/PurpleKingdomGames/indigo.g8).

+> Please note that this contains Nix flake files.
+If you're not a Nix user, you can safely ignore / delete them.

 Below follows the standard README from the Giter8 template.